Advancing the justice mission of the Recognition and Accreditation Program through robust, skills-based training

-- Observe a master calendar hearing(s) in immigration court and submit reflections in writing
+- Observe a master calendar or individual hearing in immigration court and submit reflections in writing.

 Other initiative requirements:

 - Participate in the online five-day court skills training that will be held via Zoom December 5-9, 2022, from 12:30 to 5 p.m.
 ET.